Entering into contracts

 - Your responsibilities as an incorporated society

-- Rules and constitutions
+- Committees and officers

 - Holding meetings